abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - In greater control by regular expression      -E
 - All the 'Test' option of 'find' test option  -   (below some excerpt of its manual for options)

 Simply type l
 $ l
 list every file and directory under current directory entirely

 $ l /
 list entire directories only under current directory

 $ l .
 list entire files only under current directory

-$ l \/
+$ l \\/
 list every file and directory under / (root) directory the preceding \ is to diffrentiate it with second use above

 $ l -s -i *.bin
 query any object having 'bin' name suffix then list it with the size and file information under current directory entirely

 $ l  -t ./*.bin.
 list any file only excluding directory whose file type is 'bin' on this directory only, with their last modification

 It always searchs up to directories depths given explicitly on path such as:

 /qt/*/*/core/meta
-means to search for file/directory meta.c under core dir. being under any directory being under any dir. under qt directory.
+means to search for file/directory "meta" under "core" dir. under any directory being under any dir. under "qt" directory.

-To search somewhere deeper than such to max, add "**", double wildcard asterisks, in the context of intended ply e.g.
+To search somewhere deeper than such up to maximum, add "**" double wildcard asterisks, in the context of intended ply e.g.
 $ l /qt/*/*/core/**/meta

 Will find
 /qt/src/lib/core/meta
 /qt/src/lib/core/c/meta
 /qt/src/lib/core/cc/meta
 /qt/src/lib/core/c/obj/meta
 /qt/lib/so/core/src/c/obj/meta

-If being navigated in relative path way i.e. not started with character / then the given path will always be searched for anywhere in any depth of under current directory, does not have to be directly on current directory, If it needs to be limited to search for directly on current directory, precede (start) it with ./
+If being navigated in relative path way i.e. not started with character "/" then the given path will always be searched for anywhere in any depth of under current directory, does not have to be directly on current directory.
+If it needs to be limited to search for directly on current directory only, precede (start) it with ./

-Suppose previous explicit part of path exists only where it's specified i.e. meta is a file/directory only under core dir. being under any directory being under any dir. under qt directory.
+Suppose previous explicit part of path exists only where it's specified i.e. "meta" is a file/directory only under "core" dir. being under any directory being under any dir. under qt directory.

 $ cd /qt
 $ l core/meta
 will find it as e.g:
 /qt/src/lib/core/meta

 $ l ./core/meta
 will not find it since there is no /qt/core/meta

-In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard and if there would be a directory found then this way the directory content will automatically be shown entirely.
+In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard and as being searched there is a directory found, then this way the directory content will automatically be shown entirely.

-If this action is needed in other way of path given, put -l option in order to show content of directory found but only in one depth
+If this action is needed by other way of path given, put -l option in order to show content of directory found but only in one depth
-To have its content shown up to a depth add the number e.g. -l3 option will show the content to 3 directory plies To have its content shown  entirely the number meant for it is 0, so be prepared if to put -l0 option, it will list entirely  the content of every found directory which could be a bit overwhelming.
+To have its content shown up to a depth add the number e.g. -l3 option will show the content to only 3 directory plies.
+To have its content shown  entirely the number meant for it is 0.
+So be prepared if to put -l0 option, it will list entirely  the content of every found directory which in turn could be a bit overwhelming.

-If it needs to be limited again, put -1...9 options,  e.g: search for only on current and 1 directory below it put -2, only on current and 2 directories below add -3, etc.
+If it needs to be limited again, put -1...9 options,  e.g:
+search for only on current and 1 directory below it put -2,
+only on current and 2 directories below add -3, etc.

-can even navigate by way of absolute path followed relative path in a single line
+can even navigate by way of absolute path immediately followed relative path in a single line

 $ l /a/\*/m\*.c  \*.h

 Can search in  POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

 /a/b/min.c
 /a/b/c/d/e/min.h